-An employee participation program can also be set up as a stock option plan.
-The employee participation program or the stock option plan can be set up so as to include members of the Management Board and/or senior employees.
+An employee participation program can also be designed as a stock option plan.
+The employee participation program or the stock option plan can be designed so as to include members of the Management Board and/or senior employees.
 It is also possible to implement an employee participation program or a stock option plan exclusively for members of the Management Board and/or senior employees.
-An employee participation program or stock option plan can be introduced for members of the Management Board and/or senior employees and/or employees of the Company and/or of affiliated companies.
-Moreover, the transfer of shares, if applicable, to an employee participation foundation in the meaning of Section 4d (4) of the Income Tax Act is to be possible.
+An employee participation program or stock option plan can be introduced for members of the Management Board and/or senior employees of the Management Board and/or senior employees.
+Moneover, the transfer of shares, if applicable, to an employee participation foundation in the meaning of section 4d (4) of the Income Tax Act is to be possible.

 For the time being, UNIQA does not have an employee participation program or stock option plan of the type described above.
-The employee program introduced on the occasion of the re-IPO in 2013 made it possible for authorized employees (not including Management Board members) to subscribe to new shares from the capital increase without exclusion of the subscription right.
-Management Board members are entitled to receive a variable remuneration component in the form of a bonus scheme, subject to the attainment of defined performance targets and paid out on a one-off basis, depending on the results of the Company.
+The employee program introduced on the occasion of the re-IPO in 2013 made it possible for eligible employees (not including Management Board members) to subscribe to new shares from the capital increase without exclusion of the subscription right.
+The remuneration for Management Board members (including the long-term incentive designed as share-based remuneration with cash settlement) is described in the remuneration policy established by the Supervisory Board in 2020 and/or in the annual remuneration reports.